Guidance and examples

 Waste Picker - Personal Protective Equipment (PPE) Waste Picker - versus

-The linked document gives an overview and links to examples of other resources on reduction of open waste burning and waste management.
-Disclaimer: We cannot take responsibility for outdated links (in such cases google document title)
+The linked documents give an overview and examples of other resources on the reduction of open waste burning and waste management.

 Guidance and examples from project countries